Similarity-based Label Inference Attack against Training and Inference of Split Learning: Related Work

-As stated in Section~\ref{sec:intro}, split learning is still in its infancy stage with only limited works on its attack methods.
-For comprehensive review and comparisons, we extend to the topic of inference attacks in distributed machine learning (including both federated learning and split learning).
-Given the distinctive attack objectives, the existing works can be categorized into the inferences of 1) class representatives, 2) memberships and training data properties, and 3) training samples and labels, respectively.
+As stated in Section~\ref{sec:intro}, split learning is still in its infancy stage with only limited work on its attack methods.
+For comprehensive review and comparisons, we extend the topic to inference attacks in privacy-preserving distributed machine learning (including both federated learning and split learning).
+Given the distinctive attack objectives, the existing work can be categorized into the inferences of 1) class representatives, 2) memberships and training data properties, and 3) training samples and labels, respectively.
 The details are as follows.

 \textbf{1) Inference of Class Representatives.} The adversary synthesizes realistic-looking samples to extract private information (e.g., sensitive medical records) from honest participants by collecting and analyzing the model parameters.
-Hitaj et al.\cite{Hitaj17} proposed to apply Generative Adversarial Network~(GAN) to effectively launch the class representatives inference attack against the distributed deep learning.
+Hitaj et al.~\cite{Hitaj17} proposed to apply Generative Adversarial Network~(GAN) to effectively launch the class representatives inference attack against distributed deep learning.
 Wang et al.~\cite{wang19} attempted to further pursue the user-level representatives (beyond the typical global representatives).
-The method designed in~\cite{wang19} combined GAN with a multi-task discriminator to achieve the simultaneous discrimination of category, reality, and client identity based on the input samples.
+The method in~\cite{wang19} combined GAN with a multi-task discriminator to achieve the simultaneous discrimination of category, reality, and client identity based on the input samples.

-\textbf{2) Inference of Membership and Properties.} The adversary aims to determine the membership of random data sample (i.e., whether the data sample is in the model's training dataset) or infer the data sample properties maintained at the other participants.
-For membership inference, Shokri et al.\cite{shokri17} designed to train an attack model to classify the data sample memberships based on the black-box query results.
-Truex et al.\cite{truex19} developed a general framework of membership inference attacks, and further investigated the model vulnerability against the attacks.
-For property inference, Shen et al.\cite{Meng21} proposed an active property inference attack method to retrieve the property from the model updates in blockchain-assisted federated learning.
+\textbf{2) Inference of Membership and Properties.} The adversary aims to determine the membership of a random data sample (i.e., whether the data sample is in the model's training dataset) or infer the data sample properties maintained at the other participants.
+For membership inference, Shokri et al.~\cite{shokri17} designed to train an attack model to classify the data sample memberships based on the black-box query results.
+Truex et al.~\cite{truex19} developed a general framework for membership inference attacks, and further investigated the model vulnerability against the attacks.
+For property inference, Shen et al.~\cite{Meng21} proposed an active property inference attack method to retrieve the property from the model updates in blockchain-assisted federated learning.
 Dynamic participant selection was also designed to further improve the attack accuracy in a large number of devices~\cite{Meng21}.